An effective leadership reinforcement program sends a carefully curated message at a specific moment.

 Phase 3: Application

-There are many ways that you can structure a reinforcement program.
 The structure of your reinforcement program should depend on your learning goals and reinforcement objectives.